wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

       * https://develop.salesforce.com/
       * https://partners.salesforce.com/
       * https://appexchange.salesforce.com/

+      * https://<em>custom-brand-subdomain</em>.my.salesforce.com/ are production custom <a target="_blank" href="https://help.salesforce.com/articleView?id=domain_name_overview.htm&type=5">My Domains</a>, which is used for Single sign-on (SSO) with SAML or external identity provider Facebook, Google, LinkedIn, Twitter.
+It is also used (required) by Lightning UX.
+See <a target="_blank" href="http://salesforce.vidyard.com/watch/oFQ26FCXPVOA90xZaVDDjA">this video</a>.
       <br /><br />

    * <a target="_blank" href="https://www.Force.com/"> Force.com</a> is the "platform" domain used by Trailhead and <a target="_blank" href="https://www.similarweb.com/website/force.com#websiteContent">other segments</a>: